AlgyJr/ios_guides/Creating-a-Custom-Tab-Bar.md

 So as you can see, it is no coincidence that we set our first button **tag** value to be ``0``, and then stored it at ``index 0`` in our ``buttons array``; just as we did for the corresponding index locations of the ViewControllers stored in our ``viewControllers`` array.

-### Step 7: Remove the Previous ViewController and Set Button States.
+### Step 7: Remove the Previous ViewController and Set Button State.

 - Within your ``didPressTab`` method, use your ``previousIndex`` value to access your previous button and set it to the non-selected state.